 Between 2008 and 2018, science, technology, engineering, and math--or “STEM”--fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in New Mexico to remain in the country after graduation will be critical: in 2009 close to half the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+Fixing the US immigration system to make it easier for students trained in New Mexico to remain in the country after graduation will be critical: in 2009 close to half the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 In recent years, noncitizens have also earned more than 60 percent of the engineering PhDs granted in the state.

 Share of Science/Engineering graduate students who were temporary residents (2010): 22.1%

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2009): 45.1%

 Share of Engineering PhDs who were temporary residents (2006-2010): 60.5%